mykter/afl-training/harness/README.md

 }
 ```

-After compiling this with the instrumenting compiler, running it under afl-fuzz should give better results - now the inputs it is sending to the program are actually having an impact on the execution flow, and it can discover inputs that lead to different paths.
+After compiling this with the instrumenting compiler, running it under afl-fuzz should give (marginally) better results - now the inputs it is sending to the program are actually having an impact on the execution flow, and it can discover inputs that lead to different paths.
+This is an incredibly simple program though, and the underlying printf call _isn't_ instrumented, so AFL won't find many paths.

 Arbitrary input formats
 -----------------------